-Generally the stick blender is much more friendly than our old, very heavy Kenwood that only rarely gets pulled out of the cupboard these days.
+Generally the stick-blender is much more friendly than our old, very heavy Kenwood that only rarely gets pulled out of the cupboard these days.

 But we do have two small inexpensive blenders.
-One is dedicated to grinding spices like cumin, and various seeds such as flax and sunflower, and the other for coffee beans.
+One is dedicated to grinding spices like cumin, and various seeds such as flax and sunflower; and the other for coffee-beans.
 Both are important in our family and are used very frequently; I have no fear of caffeine.

 I was surprised to read in the Witness recently of some poor folk complaining of the cost of electricity, so that they could not afford to use an iron.
-It remains in my green mind as one of the most environmentally unfriendly and useless appliances.
-By shaking out wet garments directly as they come out of the washing machine, one barely needs to press our clothes in any case.
+It remains in my green-mind as one of the most environmentally unfriendly and useless appliances.
+By shaking out wet garments directly as they come out of the washing machine, one barely needs to press clothes in any case.

-Neatly ironed clothes need to go except for high, but certainly not holy days; opera, the violin and football we will keep, thank you very much.
+Neatly-ironed clothes need to go except for high, but certainly not holy days; opera, the violin and football we will keep, thank you very much.
 What about the suit and tie, you may ask?
 Not even at weddings and funerals do folk wear them any longer.
 They seem to be reserved for lawyers and Eurocentric politicians; we have plenty of them in the South African parliament.

 Christmas is coming; have a wonderful festive season, drive carefully and soberly and try to make sure it is only the goose and not you that is getting fat.

-My favourite kitchen appliances include the induction stove and the stick blender.
+My favourite kitchen appliances include the induction-stove and the stick blender.
 The wheat grinder and bread oven rank very highly.
 Say goodbye to the iron.

 Equally of interest are my favourite kitchen utensils.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,